-Washington, D.C. - Congressman Ted S. Yoho (R-FL), Chairman of the House Foreign Affairs Subcommittee on Asia and the Pacific, released the following statement welcoming the announcement by China to forbid Chinese banks from doing business with North Korea.
+Washington D.C. – Congressman Ted S. Yoho (R-FL) Chairman of the House Foreign Affairs Subcommittee on Asia and the Pacific, gave the following statement after his bipartisan bill H.R.
+3320 passed the House:

-Washington, D.C. - Congressman Ted S. Yoho (R-FL), Chairman of the House Foreign Affairs Subcommittee on Asia and the Pacific, spoke at the 11th Agricultural Trade Goodwill Mission between Taiwan to the United States.
+Washington, D.C. – Congressman Ted S. Yoho (R-FL), Chairman of the House Foreign Affairs Sub-Committee for Asia and the Pacific, issued the following statement on North Korea:

 In The News